-Additionally, 79 percent of HR professionals say that the percentage of workers in flexible arrangements has increased over the last two years.
-And 49 percent expect the number of flexible workers to rise even more over the next couple of years.
+Additionally, according to The State of the New Hybrid and Flexible Workplace report, 79 percent of HR professionals say that the percentage of workers in flexible arrangements has increased over the last two years, with 49 percent expecting the number of flexible workers to rise even more over the next couple of years.

-This reveals how much the current workforce’s preferences have shifted in favor of flexible work arrangements.
-In turn, there’s an opportunity for employers to engage in strategies that support a hybrid workforce.
+This reveals how much the current workforce’s preferences have shifted in favor of flexible work arrangements and, in turn, the opportunity for employers to engage strategies that support a hybrid workforce.

 What does flexible work mean for employees and employers?

 To employees, flexible work arrangements mean more control over their own lives.
-They choose when and where they work.
-They create schedules better suited for their personal needs, familial demands, financial situation, mental and physical health considerations, and more.
+They can choose when and where they work and create schedules better suited for their personal needs, familial demands, financial situation, mental and physical health considerations, and more.

 For employers, flexible work arrangements have and will likely continue to increase in many organizations even after the pandemic, because it makes business sense.

-Offering the option to work remotely improves employee retention.
-It allows access to a larger talent market not confined by location, lowers overhead costs, increases stress resilience, improves adaptability within the company, and supports employee well-being.
+Offering the option to work remotely has been shown to improve employee retention, allow access to a larger talent market not confined by location, lower overhead costs, increase stress resilience, improve adaptability within the company, and support employee well-being.
 Moreover, job seekers value autonomy over where and when they work.
 Flexible work options often rank as a top factor for why employees choose to accept new jobs.

-A company with a flexible work strategy can better support its employees and business, providing value to people and profits.
+By creating a flexible work strategy, a company can better support its employees and business, providing value to people and profits.